 Kelp, that can’t be good.
 A rare, massive fish known as the harbinger of doom has washed up on a California shore — for the second time in just three months.
 The roughly 10-foot-long dead oarfish — ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 A rare oarfish found at Ocean Beach on Tasmania's west coast.
-(Photo credit: Sybil Robertson) In two separate incidents this week, rare deep-sea oarfish - nicknamed "doomsday fish" - have washed up on ...
+(Photo credit: Sybil Robertson) In two separate incidents this week, ...